fehlhabers/teashaped.dev/content/blog/custom-keyboards/post.md

 That evening I made the decision that it was time to at leart consider exploring custom keyboards.

-# What option are out there?
+# What options are out there?
 I have quite small hands and a reason for even looking at custom keyboards was that I saw a much higher likelihood of being successful at touch-typing with a smaller form factor keyboard.